pnsn/station_metrics/station_metrics/metrics/dcrequest_segmentlong.md

 ## Change Log

-Aug 2026: previously measured over the 3605.05 s analysis window, so a healthy channel read about 3605 s rather than 3600 s.
+Sep 14 2026: previously measured over the 3605.05 s analysis window, so a healthy channel read about 3605 s rather than 3600 s.
 Any alerting rule tuned to the old value needs revisiting.